cathery/AFE_Parser/README.md

 # How to use
 Download the latest build from the [releases page.](https://github.com/cathery/AFEParser/releases)

-In the command line, run this program with the report file as the argument.
+In the command line, run this program with the path to the report file as the argument.

 Currently supported AFE formats:
 - AFE2